 In late March 2019, Compassion Australia’s founding CEO Laurie McCowan passed away, surrounded by loved ones, at the age of 82.
 This is the story of how Laurie and his wife, Olive, brought Compassion’s mission to Australia and invited us all to play a part.

-On a gently sloping street in inner Newcastle, NSW sits a squat house, all neat tan bricks and closely shorn lawn.
-It was from the rumpus room of this unassuming home that Compassion Australia was born.
+On a gently sloping street in inner Newcastle, NSW sits a neat brick house.
+It was from the rumpus room of this unassuming home that Australian charity- Compassion- was born.
 One lazy morning in 1977, as the street filled with the smell of freshly mowed lawns and kitchen radios blared over the sound of two-stroke engines, something momentous was happening.

 Inside that house, using a second-hand typewriter, Laurie and Olive McCowan had just sponsored a child overseas.
 It took only a few minutes—but this one act brought Compassion’s ministry to Australia’s shores.
-It kick-started a movement that today sees more than 80,000 passionate Australian sponsors following in the McCowans’ footsteps, releasing children from poverty in Jesus’ name.
+It kick-started a movement that today sees more than 90,000 passionate Australian supporters following in the McCowans’ footsteps, releasing children from poverty in Jesus’ name.

-Just a few years earlier, the McCowans had been living in Jakarta, Indonesia, working with The Leprosy Mission.
+Philanthropy had been an important part of the McCowans’ lives and, just a few years earlier, they had been living in Jakarta, Indonesia, working with The Leprosy Mission.
 Though they had known about Compassion’s work for some time, it wasn’t until their work in Indonesia came to a close that they felt God’s prompting to join.

 When they returned home to Newcastle, they shared Compassion’s ministry with the Australian Church for the very first time.